Best Webcam for Zoom Calls in 2026

 Quick Answer

 The Logitech C920x is the best webcam for Zoom calls for most people — 1080p glass lens optics, fast autofocus, and Zoom-certified performance at $70 that outperforms webcams twice its price in standard office lighting.
-For professionals who present to clients or appear on screen frequently in variable lighting, the Logitech Brio 500 at $130 adds AI-powered framing and light correction that makes a visible difference.
+For professionals who present to clients in variable lighting, the Logitech Brio 500 adds AI-powered framing and RightLight 4 correction that makes a visible difference.
+Low-light offices should look at the Razer Kiyo Pro.
+Teams and Zoom dual users should consider the Microsoft Modern Webcam.
+Creators who also take Zoom calls should look at the Logitech StreamCam.

 How Zoom Actually Handles Your Video — And Why It Matters